claffin/cloudproxy/docs/api.md

 - Response format matches Get Provider Instance Details
 - Validation ensures max_scaling >= min_scaling

+## Proxy of Proxies

+CloudProxy can be configured to act as a single proxy endpoint that forwards requests to the managed proxies.
+This simplifies client configuration and enables features like load distribution and automatic failover.

+### Enabling and Configuration

+The proxy of proxies feature is controlled by the following environment variables:

+- `PROXY_OF_PROXIES_ENABLED`: Set to `True` to enable the proxy server.
+Defaults to `False`.
+- `PROXY_OF_PROXIES_PORT`: The port the proxy server will listen on.
+Defaults to `8080`.
+- `PROXY_SELECTION_STRATEGY`: The strategy used to select a proxy from the available pool.
+Supported values are `random`, `round-robin`, and `least-used`.
+Defaults to `random`.

+### How to Use

+When enabled, the proxy server will run on the configured port (default 8080).
+Clients can configure their applications to use `http://your_cloudproxy_host:8080` as their proxy.
+CloudProxy will then handle forwarding the requests to an available managed proxy based on the selected strategy.

+Authentication for the proxy of proxies uses the same basic authentication configured for the individual proxies via the `PROXY_USERNAME` and `PROXY_PASSWORD` environment variables.

 ## Error Responses

 All error responses follow a standard format: